-The crystal structure of the Lig9 complex, determined in the present study, was used to perform MD simulations to check the stability of ligand-protein interaction at the binding site in the presence or absence of SOD1-Trp32.
+The crystal structure of the SOD1-Lig9 complex, determined in the present study, was used to perform MD simulations to check ligand interaction stability at the binding site in the presence or absence of SOD1-Trp32.
 The Desmond program from the D. E. Shaw group was used to perform the MD simulation.
 A tryptophan-32 to alanine mutant SOD1 protein structure was generated in Maestro.
 The wild-type and W32A SOD1 structures were minimized and checked for other penalties including the addition of hydrogens.
 The simulation box set up was cuboidal in nature with the minimum number of solvent molecules added to the protein.
 The solvated water box was generated and minimized using the steepest descent method until a gradient threshold of 1.0 kcal/mol/A was reached with a minimum step size of 10.
 The Coulombic interactions were cutoff at 9.0 Å. Default force constant was applied and no other restraints on the protein and solvent molecules were applied during the minimization process.
 The production run consisted of 8 stages including relaxation of the complete system before the simulation run and was performed at 300 K and 1.01325 bar pressure.
 The production run was carried out for a period of 50ns.
 The trajectory was saved at a step size of 4.8 ps/frame which generated about 10,417 frames.
 The trajectory was analyzed using both the Desmond and Maestro programs from the Schrodinger software package (Desmond, 2015).

 Surface plasmon resonance (SPR) assay

 SPR assay was performed to check the binding efficiency of the selected 20 compounds (Supplementary Table 1) against SOD1 using a Biacore T200 or Biacore 3000 (GE Healthcare, USA) instruments.
 The immobilization was performed using purified SOD1.
 Reference surfaces were prepared by blocking carboxyls on the sensor chip, and no protein was added.
 Ligand molecule (analyte) was allowed to flow over the immobilized-protein surface, and the binding response of analyte to protein was recorded.
 The chip surface was regenerated by the removal of the analyte with regeneration buffer.
 Initially, a single concentration was used to check binding response and different compounds were taken in 100 µg/ml concentration.
 The maximum response with each analyte reflects relative binding affinity.
 To analyze the dose dependency of the Lig9 compound, different concentrations were used.
 The final response of bound protein, expressed in response units (RU), was calculated by subtraction of the reference RU.
 PBS with 5% DMSO was used as both running and analyte binding buffer.
-250 µM and 125 µM concentrations of Lig9 were taken to compare the binding efficiency of the Lig9 between the wild SOD1 and W32A mutant.
+250 µM and 125 µM concentrations of Lig9 were used to compare the binding efficiency between wild-type SOD1 and W32A mutant.

 Microscale thermophoresis (MST) assay

 SOD1 was labeled with a fluorescent dye, NT-647.
 The dye NT-647 labels the primary amine groups on lysine residues of the protein.
 The dye was dissolved in DMSO and diluted with 1X MST buffer with 0.05 % Tween-20.
 100 μl of 20 µM protein was then mixed with 100 μl of diluted dye, and the reaction mixtures were incubated for 30 min at room temperature in the dark.
-Unreacted dye was removed using PD10 columns, and the capillary scan was performed for labeled protein to check its fluorescence.
+Unreacted dye was removed using PD10 desalting columns, and the capillary scan was performed for labeled protein to check its fluorescence.

 A stock solution of Lig9 with a concentration of 20 mM was prepared in 100 % DMSO.